NgoveniGift/weathertrackingsystem_assignment11/README.md

 # weathertrackingsystem_assignment11

-#  Assignment 11 – Persistence Layer for Weather Tracking System
+#  A Persistence Layer for Weather Tracking System

 This assignment implements a flexible persistence repository for the Weather Tracking System using a generic interface, in-memory storage, factory-based abstraction, and a stub for future backend extension.